svenstaro/bvh/README.md

 ## Optimization

-This crate provides Bvh updating, which is also called optimization.
-With Bvh optimization you can mutate the shapes on which the Bvh is built and update the tree accordingly without rebuilding it completely.
+This crate provides BVH updating, which is also called optimization.
+With BVH optimization you can mutate the shapes on which the BVH is built and update the tree accordingly without rebuilding it completely.
 This method is very useful when there are only very few changes to a huge scene.
 When the major part of the scene is static, it is faster to update the tree, instead of rebuilding it from scratch.